jeremiah-joh/rnglibc/README.md

 `long pseudo_random(void)`

-Returns a pseudo-random long integer in the range LONG_MIN to LONG_MAX.
+Returns a pseudo-random long integer in the range 0 to LONG_MAX.
+It returns -1 on error.

 This function uses xoshiro256++ or xorshiro128++ depends on size of `long`.